 - U23 (Midget – U21 plus up to two U23 Player/Coaches)

 Training starts in April while the regular season starts the first Friday after the long-weekend in May.
 Games this year will be on Friday evenings and Sunday afternoons.
 The championship weekend is on the last weekend of June.
-The Mosquito division was introduced in 2014 and was played with a 4 on 4 format of touch football.
-The Midget schedule can be varied to suit the needs of the teams.
+Mosquito is a 4-on-4 game while the other divisions are 7-on-7.